-A new government scheme could help you own your first home, even if you can't afford a deposit at the moment.
+Rent to Buy is a government scheme that was set up to help you own your first home, even if you can't afford a deposit at the moment.

-Most of the new homes are likely to be one or two bedroom apartments.
-First time buyers will be able to rent these properties at 80% of the market value for at least 7 years; then they'll get first refusal on buying it.
+These new properties were made available for first time buyers to rent at 80% of the market value for at least seven years; then the occupier gets first refusal on buying it.

-If you do want to buy but are struggling to save a deposit, there are other options.
-Our guide, how to get a mortgage with no deposit, explains what you can do to get on the ladder.
+If you are struggling to save a deposit, here is how to get a mortgage with no deposit and get on the property ladder.

 Monthly rent for Rent to Buy properties, including service charges, was capped at 80% of the average market price for the area.
 This was to allow tenants to save for a deposit to buy the property or another one.